OrenRosen/go/async/README.md

 ![Coverage](https://img.shields.io/badge/Coverage-77.8%25-brightgreen)
 [![Go Reference](https://pkg.go.dev/badge/github.com/OrenRosen/go/async.svg)](https://pkg.go.dev/github.com/OrenRosen/go/async)

-Package `async` provides simple helpers for running code in a go routine.
+Package `async` provides simple wrapper for running code in a goroutine. - you can read about it more in here: https://orenrose.medium.com/goroutine-wrapper-for-recover-and-context-propagation-54dc571ac0f4

 ### Main features (or why to use this package instead of just `go func`):
-- Limiting the number of opened go routines.
+- Limiting the number of opened goroutines.
 - Recovering from a panic.
-- Prevent cancellation from propagate to the go routine
+- Prevent cancellation from propagate to the goroutine
 - Propagate values between contexts.
 - Configurable timeouts.
 - Handling errors from the async function.

 # Simple Use-Cases:

-### Run function in a new go routine
+### Run function in a new goroutine
-The most basic functionality is to open a new go routine when everytime it is called:
+The most basic functionality is to open a new goroutine when everytime it is called:

 Example: